APMonitor/begin_java/10-Methods.md

 The entire point of programming is to automate tasks that we humans find repetitive or mundane.
 Would it not then be a bit counterproductive if, within our code, we find outselves writing the same bits of code over and over?
 To avoid this, most programming languages have a way to make certain chunks of code reusable.
 Some programming languages call these reusable chunks of code *functions*.
 In Java, they are called *methods*.
 Let's look at an example of how we can use methods to make our code cleaner and easier when working with the Temperature Control Lab.

 ## Writing a Method
-In our last lesson, we wrote a short program that printed out the temperatures of lab one and lab two.
+In a previous lesson, we wrote a short program that printed out the temperatures of lab one and lab two.
 We may want to do this at various points in out final program.
 Rather than retype this code every time we want to use it, we can put it in a method.
 Methods are wrapped in curly braces and identified by a name.
 Let's name our function 'readTemps'.
 ```
 readTemps {
 }